 The Signal Hound software and drivers are compatible with Windows® operating systems.
-It is recommended that you have at least 500 MB of free disk space, 1 GB of RAM, USB 2.0 and a multi-core processor, and internet access for a one-time calibration data download.
+It is recommended that you have at least 500 MB of free disk space, 1 GB of RAM, USB 2.0 and a multi-core processor, and some Signal Hound models may require internet access for a one-time calibration data download.

 Your computer must have the "Microsoft .net framework" version 3.5 or newer installed.
-If you have Windows 7 or Windows Vista with automatic updates turned on, you should already have this.
+If you have Windows 7 with automatic updates turned on, you should already have this.
 If you do not already have a newer version, please install it from the CD.